ni/measurement-plugin-converter-python/src/converter/README.md

 ### Additional steps for VISA instruments

-For measurements that use VISA instruments, the `session_constructor`, the session type and the `instrument_types` must be updated with appropriate values.
+For measurements that use VISA instruments, the `session_constructor`, the session type and the `instrument_type` must be updated with appropriate values.

 ![VISA_updates](../../docs/images/VISA_updates.png)